HackYourFuture/Assignments/README.md

 > **IMPORTANT: You are expected to run all the tests for the current week before submitting a pull request.**
 >
 > You should strive to complete all tests with no errors reported, however it is okay if for some reason you were unable to fix some error.
-However, you _**are**_ required to run the tests, whether successful or not.
+Nevertheless, you _**are**_ required to run the tests, whether successful or not.
+>
+> The test reports should be included in your Pull Request (for the benefit of the homework reviewer).

 ## Homework Exercise Instructions